Inv8Solutions/ForensicLensApp/README.md

 ---
 v1.0.2-beta
--Fixed bug where app crashes after registering then logging in newly registered account
+- Fixed bug where app crashes after registering then logging in newly registered account